rana07i/jquery-asTabs/README.md

 # jQuery Tabs

-The best jQuery plugin ever.
+The powerful jQuery plugin that creates a tab.

 ## Getting Started
 Download the [production version][min] or the [development version][max].